NURS 566 Foundations of Nursing Education (3 credits)

 In this course, the student will examine assessment, measurement, and evaluation of learning outcomes and testing, as outcomes data pertaining to program quality and achievement of accreditation standards are explored.
 Systematic evaluation of a nursing education program is studied as it pertains to development, revision, and redesign of curriculum, and teaching learning activities.
 The student will also synthesize educational theories, concepts from the arts and sciences, and best practice- and evidence-informed-models to facilitate a classroom activity and construct a personal teaching and learning philosophy that will serve as a foundation for a role as nurse educator.

-NURS 650A Capstone (2 credits)
+NURS 650A Capstone (2 credits) (48 hours of practicum)

-In this course, students will be challenged to generate innovative and evidence informed strategies to address contemporary issues in nursing education and healthcare.
-Employing a seminar style, students will explore and analyze a myriad of current issues and trends influencing the role of the nurse educator.
-In addition, students will finalize the scholarly project proposal and begin implementation of their culminating scholarly projects.
-Students are required to complete 48 hours of practicum in NURS 650A.
+In this course, students will explore and analyze myriad issues and trends influencing the role of the masters’ prepared nurse as educator.
+Students will generate innovative and evidence-based strategies to address contemporary nursing issues at the point of care that impact the role of the professional nurse.
+In addition, students will finalize the scholarly project proposal and begin implementation and completion of their projects.
+Students are required to complete 48 hours direct care practicum during the course.

-NURS 650B Capstone (2 credits)
+NURS 650B Capstone (2 credits) (48 hours of practicum)